teenangst/Imp-Maps-Downloader/readme.md

 > %GameDay% does not have the correct hash, please pass a path to the index into the GameDay Generator

 When updating the GameDay index the hash was not recalculated, open `AIMDGameDayGenerator.exe` and past the path to the GameDay index, the hash will be made correct.

+### ERR07

+> Server ip %server ip% requires a port.

+When adding servers ensure they have a port, i.e. `eu.tf2maps.net:27015` or `95.179.255.197:27015`

+### ERR08

+> Server %server ip% dns does not resolve.

+The entered ip does not exist, if you try to join with the address it should fail; there was a mistake entering the address.